Accessible Facilities and Services

 - 2 wheelchair accessible picnic sites

-- Freshwater Lake beach (supervised swimming).
+- Freshwater Lake beach.
 Ramp and decking to the sand beach during July and August

 Black Brook North Picnic Area